VsIG-official/Architecture-Of-Computer/README.md

 ### Description

-This repo was created for subject "Architecute Of Computer" and have both labs and lectures
+This repo was created for subject "Architecute Of Computer" and have both labs, lectures and even some control works

 ## Badges